Satyamkumarai/NISBXtreme-2020/README.md

 ## Overview :
 This repository contains the questions and solutions to the problems asked during NISBXtreme on 24th August 2020.
-Sameple scripts used to generate the test cases are also included.
+Sameple scripts used to generate the test cases are also included in some of the folders.
 <br><br>

 ## Folder structure :
 - Each question has the following folder structure :
 	```
 	./Question N
+		├── Assets/ [ optional ]
 		├── question.txt
 		├── solution.<cpp/py>
-		└── generateTestCases.py
+		└── generateTestCases.py [ optional ]
 	```
+	The Assets folder contains all the images / gifs used in problem.

 - The root also contains a `requirements.txt` for the modules needed for the generation of test cases.